andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 along with your first and last name.
 </div>

 Oh no, not this again.
 Headshots???
+Is it too late to back out?

 At least this time I have the experience of a baker's dozen dancers that I can lean on.
 I ask the crew if they will help me write a bio and take a headshot and they of course agree.
 We plan to huddle up at the next rehearsal, where I summarily forget.
 And continue to forget each of the next three rehearsals until the deadline day.
-I hastily scribble something down and send it to Destinee, I'll have to figure something out for this headshot.
+I hastily scribble something down and send it to Destinee.
+Headshot still pending.

-Today is our day off so Dana agrees to meet me at Daily Beer Bar to punch up my bio & take a headshot for me.
+We've reached our day off so Dana agrees to meet me at Daily Beer Bar to punch up my bio & snap a headshot.
 Seeing as we're planning to sip some suds from my favorite beer bar in Durham I throw on a shirt from
 <a href="https://www.instagram.com/americansolera/" target="_blank" rel="noopener noreferrer">my favorite brewery</a>.